jayakumarhg/wsogmm/_posts/2016-01-10-thinking-without-writing.md

 ---

-“If you are thinking without writing, you only _think_ you are thinking.” says Lessie Lamport in [Thinking for Programmers][1] talk.
+“If you are thinking without writing, you only _think_ you are thinking.” says Leslie Lamport in [Thinking for Programmers][1] talk.
 Having always wanted to maintain a blog, this got me thinking about writing regularly.

 ![Writing is nature’s way of letting you know how sloppy your thinking